R. Bland Mitchell: Early life and education

 Mitchell was born in Rolla, Missouri on July 26, 1887, the son of Ewing Young Mitchell and Amanda Corinne Medley.
 His brother was Walter Mitchell, who served as Bishop of Arizona.
 He was educated at the Rolla public schools and then the Sewanee Grammar School in Sewanee, Tennessee between 1901 and 1904.
 He then studied at the University of the South from where he graduated with a Bachelor of Arts in 1908, and a Bachelor of Divinity in 1912.
 He was awarded a Doctor of Divinity from the same university in 1931.
 He married Vivien McQuiston in 1915 and together had two children.

-Ordained Ministry
+Ordained ministry

 Mitchell was ordained deacon on June 12, 1912, at St Luke's Chapel in Sewanee, Tennessee, and priest on June 24, 1913, in the Church of the Incarnation in West Point, Mississippi, on both occasions by Bishop Theodore DuBose Bratton of Mississippi.
 Between 1912 and 1915, he served as associate rector of St John's Church in Aberdeen, Mississippi, the Church of the Incarnation in West Point, Mississippi, Ascension Church in Brooksville, Mississippi, the Church of the Resurrection in Starkville, Mississippi, Grace Church in Okolona, Mississippi, and Nativity Church in Macon, Mississippi.
 Between 1915 and 1928, he held a number of positions in the administration of the Episcopal Church, including overseeing missions in Asia and Hawaii, national fundraising campaigns, and secretary to the national council.
-In 1929, Mitchell became rector of St Mary's in the Highlands Church in Birmingham, Alabama, where he remained until 1938.
+In 1929, Mitchell became rector of St Mary's-on-the-Highlands Church in Birmingham, Alabama, where he remained until 1938.